Guitar Build Process

 NB: after butt-joining, store boards clamped between two flat boards to prevent bowing

-When dry, using mould, trace body shape outline, cut with bandsaw, 5-20mm outside line
+When dry, using mould, trace body shape outline (both sides, but lightly on the show faces!), cut with bandsaw, 5-20mm outside line

 Mill to required thickness using drum sander